sakiib/KubernetesStuff/README.md

   * Volumes
   * Deployment and StatefulSet
   * Main K8s components summarized

+Node: Node is like a simple server, physical or virtual machine.

+Pod: Smallest unit of Kubernetes.
+It's an abstraction over container, creates a runtime environment for the container.
+K8s wants to abstract away the container technologies, so that you can replace them if you want to & you don't directly need to work with docker/container etc. So, you only interact with the K8s layer.
+Usually an application runs a single Pod but multiple can be run, in which case they are very tightly coupled.

+Each Pod gets an IP address, not the container.
+They can communicate using this IP address.
+Pods are ephimeral, means that they can die very easily.
+When a pod dies & gets replaced, it gets a new IP address, which is mostly inconvenient to manage.
+Because of this change in IP address, Service is used.

+A service has a permanent IP address.
+Every Pod has it's own service.
+Lifecycle of Service & Pod are not connected.
+Even if a Pod dies, the service IP remains as it is.
+App should be accessible by browser.
+For this we need an external service to open communication from external services.
+But, you won't allow your databases to open on public requests.
+For that, we can create something called Internal Service.
+So, this is the type of service you specify when creating one.
+However, the URL of the external service isn't very practical.
+So, you want a service protocol & domain name.
+For that, there's another component called Ingress.
+So, the request first goes to Ingress & then forwarded to the service.

+ConfigMap & Secret: Suppose we have a DB called mongoDB-service, that's usually configures in the application or in env file which is inside the image.
+Now, if we update the URL of the DB, then we need to rebuild the image, push it to docker hub, pull the image again & then use it, which is a very tedious process for a small change.
+To handle these stuff, K8s has a component called ConfigMap.

+So, ConfigMap is an external configuration for our application.
+We just connect the ConfigMap to the Pod, so that Pod has the data of the ConfigMap.
+Now, in order to change/update any config, we adjust the ConfigMap only & that's it.

+On the other hand, user details like passwords can also be part of the configMap.
+But, putting sensitive informations like passwords in configMap wouldn't be secure.
+For this purpose, K8s has another component called Secret.
+It's just like configMap, but secured to store secrets like passwords, which serves it as base64 encoded form, not as plain text.
+We can use it as env, variable or as a property file.

 * [Pods and Containers - Kubernetes Networking | Container Communication inside the Pod](https://www.youtube.com/watch?v=5cNrTU6o3Fw)
   * Why is a Pod abstraction useful?